BioHackAcademy/SyllabusDeprecated/biofactory/class/2/microscopy-materials.md

 permalink: /biofactory/class/2-microscope/microscopy-materials/
 ---

-When following the Biohack Academy, all these materials are provided for by Waag Society.
+When following the Biohack Academy, all these materials are provided for by Waag .
 This list is just meant for future reference.

 ## Compounds